3dbeb41841bfbfcc24d55143816cf7f1/---DEPRECATED---atl-wdi/instructor_notes/unit_02/node/intro-to-the-internet.md

 ## What is Node?

 Node was created in 2009 by Ryan Dahl.
 Dahl was critical of the limitations of the Apache HTTP Server when a lot of connections at once.
-He created Node.js using the C++ language and Google's V8 engine to interpret JavaScript code into C++.
+He created Node.js using the C++ language and Google's V8 engine to run JavaScript code in C++.

 Visit the [Node.js homepage](https://nodejs.org/en) and take a look at Node's one-liner.